Why did I move to Mexico?

 Cost of living

 The overall cost of living is lower than in France, although some Mexican cities, such as Mexico City and Monterrey, have a cost of living comparable to that of European cities like Madrid.
 By contrast, other cities such as Puebla, Guadalajara and Querétaro are much more affordable.
-Personally, I spend around 800 dollars a month on rent to live in a very good neighborhood (Polanco).
+Personally, I spend around 800 euros a month on rent to live in a very good neighborhood (Polanco).

 Expat Residence Mexico City